• Menu

 Ask your barber to keep just one small patch of long hair on top of your crown and give the rest a very short fade.

 II.
-Flatops And Variations
+Flattops Haircuts for Men And Variations

 This haircut has been around for the last 7 decades, starting with the Rockabilly era and The Greaser trend when men were using plenty of hair pomade to keep their haircuts in shape.
 It’s defined by the stick-straight top hair that is cut at the same level and the short sides.
 There are a number of possible length variations with the flat top, though the longer the hair on the top, the more likely you will need some sort of styling product (hair wax) to keep it standing up straight.